Transfer Admissions Requirements

 ASL and ASL-English Interpreting Students

-The ASL and ASL-English Interpreting programs require students entering with previous coursework or experience in ASL to submit a video to determine placement in the appropriate language courses.
+The ASL and ASL-English Interpreting programs require students entering with previous coursework or experience in ASL to schedule a zoom call with faculty to determine placement in the appropriate language courses.
 Download additional information, including guidelines and deadlines.

 In nearly all cases, you’ll transfer into our ASL-English interpreting program as a sophomore.
 Exceptions are made only if you’re coming from another intrepreting program and these are reviewed by the division chair on a case-by-case basis.